contao/docs/docs/dev/reference/config.md

         two_factor:
             enforce_backend:      false

     # Allows to set TL_CONFIG variables.
-Note that any configuration set here can not be edited in the back end anymore.
+Note that any property set here will override the localconfig.php file, so changing these in the Contao back end will not have any effect.
     localconfig:          ~
 ```